-L. START OF PROJECT SPENDING ACKNOWLEDGMENT: \\\\\, understand that project funds (public or private) may not be expended until the Department of Commerce issues an award letter and environmental clearance entitled "Notice of Request for Release of Funds and Certification Approval."
+L. START OF PROJECT SPENDING ACKNOWLEDGMENT: , understand that project funds (public or private) may not be expended until the Department of Commerce issues an award letter and environmental clearance entitled "Notice of Request for Release of Funds and Certification Approval."
 Expenditure of any project funds (public or private) prior to the signing of the Award Letter and approval of the Request for Release of Funds will jeopardize the grant of CDBG funds.
 This includes real property acquisition, site preparation work, construction of new buildings, repair or renovation of existing buildings and purchase of machinery and equipment.
-Name of Company:
+Name of Company: Title: Signed: Date:

 Authorization for Credit Check

 I,, of Commerce to request and review a credit hereby authorize the Kansas Department report on myself.

 Signed: Date:

-I, Print Name hereby declare that I am the spouse of , above, and authorize the Kansas

-Department of Commerce to request and rev
+Department of Commerce to request and revessigned: riew my credit report.

-Signed:

 Date: